Itimoto/Tower-of-Hanoi/README.md

 >Enjoy!

 </br>You may be wondering why I didn't export this as an executable.
 I, too, wonder.
-</br>Y'see: I, midst the throes of a late-night figuring-out-how-to-make-rectangles-appear-on-the-screen-session that simply *couldn't* wait, decided that implementing a MouseHandler to click through the solver's steps would make the project take far too long just to try out the *main attraction*—namely, the *recursive solver*
+</br>Y'see: I, midst the throes of a late-night figuring-out-how-to-make-rectangles-appear-on-the-screen-session that simply *couldn't* wait 'till the morn', decided that implementing a MouseHandler to click through the solver's steps would make the project take far too long just to try out the *main attraction*—namely, the *recursive solver*

 # Alright, So How Does It *Solve?*
 A wise fella once said